 - Sponge Filter – every six months the sponge filter should be removed from your cooker hood and cleaned.
 This can be done by washing it in a sink of warm soapy water.
 However, it’s worth noting that after five washes the filter will need to be replaced.

-- Carbon Filter – as with the paper filters, mentioned above, carbon filters within your cooker hood cannot be washed.
-Instead, they will need to be replaced every six months, and you can find out how easy this is to do by watching our “How To Change The Charcoal Filter in a Cooker Hood” video, below.
+- Carbon Filter – as with the paper filters, carbon filters within your cooker hood cannot be washed.
+Instead, they will need to be replaced every six months.
+Watch our video below for a guide on how to do this:

-By getting into the habit of cleaning the exterior of your cooker hood on a weekly basis, and your filters on a six monthly basis, will make the task of cleaning the appliance easier and quicker.
+By getting into the habit of cleaning the exterior of your cooker hood on a weekly basis, and your filters every six months, will make the task of cleaning the appliance easier and quicker.